kinimod23/NMT_Project/README.md

 * pre-train embeddings on more/different data

 * evaluation of how much embeddings change from params.00000 to params.best
-    * results when pre-trained embeddings are fixed from start to end
+    * compare translation quality when pre-trained embeddings are fixed from start to end

 * interpreting BLEU results: train several systems to calculate mean and variance